International First-Year FAQs

 A liberal arts education provides students with a broad foundation of knowledge in the natural sciences, mathematics, the social sciences, the humanities and the fine arts.
 Students also focus on a field of study (a “major”) and demonstrate mastery of the intellectual building blocks and methodologies of that academic discipline.
 In contrast to an education that emphasizes narrow technical or vocation training, a liberal arts education will develop the critical thinking and communication skills that will equip graduates to adapt to a rapidly changing world.

-Macalester College offers programs leading to the Bachelor of Arts degree with majors in 38 areas of study as well as 35 minors.
+Macalester College offers programs leading to the Bachelor of Arts degree with majors in 39 areas of study as well as 40 minors and 10 concentrations.
 Students are not required to officially declare a major until the end of their second year.
 For detailed information on areas of study go to Academics at Macalester.

 Students who have completed A-Level Examinations in order to earn a General Certificate of Education (GCE) receive the equivalent of eight semester credits for each A-Level Examination with a score of A, B, C, or D. No more than the equivalent of twenty semester credits can be earned in this manner.

 Students who have taken the College Board Advanced Placement Examinations may be eligible for advanced placement and appropriate credit.
-Scores of 3, 4 or 5 may result in credit or exemption.
-Academic departments have determined which scores result in credit or exemption.
+Scores of 3, 4 or 5 may result in credit.
+Academic departments have determined which scores result in credit.
 More information on Transfer of Credit.
 Some departments require the student to discuss their scores with the department chair before a credit determination is made.
 First year students who wish to have their AP scores considered should have them sent directly to Macalester College by the College Board.
-You may visit the AP Exams website at http://www.collegeboard.com/student/testing/ap/exgrd_rep.html or call 888-225-5427 to request your scores be sent directly to Macalester College – use 6390 for the college code.
+You may visit the AP Exams website at http://www.collegeboard.org/?excmpid=VT-00026/ or call 888-225-5427 to request your scores be sent directly to Macalester College – use 6390 for the college code.